Interpause/auto-sd-paint-ext/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows, Linux]
- - Commit revision [looks like this: e68484500f76a33ba477d5a99340ab30451e557b; can be seen when launching webui.bat, or obtained manually by running `git rev-parse HEAD`]
+ - WebUI commit revision [looks like this: e68484500f76a33ba477d5a99340ab30451e557b; can be seen when launching webui.bat, or obtained manually by running `git rev-parse HEAD`]
+ - Extension commit revision (can also be seen when launching webui.bat)

 **Additional context**
 Add any other context about the problem here.